baoshan/fairy/README.md

 ## Get Started

-The minimium set of APIs you need to learn in order to bootstrap a task queue system are:
+The minimium set of APIs you need to learn in order to implement a task queue system are:

   + `enqueue` tasks, and